Invariant splitting principles for the Lipshitz--Ozsv\'ath--Thurston correspondence: Introduction

 The authors would like to thank Robert Lipshitz for numerous helpful discussions as well as Jesse Cohen and Ciprian Manolescu for helpful conversations.
+They are also grateful for the careful reading and suggestions of the anonymous referees.
 GG is supported by a Simons Collaboration Grant on New Structures in Low Dimensional Topology.